BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 In this version you will add "special rooms" which can be locked/unlocked, have battles, or other mini-games.

-Add 3 or 4 special rooms (1 per person in your group).
+Add 2 special rooms.
 Could be:
   - a battle with an enemy
   - a high-low number guessing game (to open a combination lock, for example)
   - a fill-in-the-blank quiz game (to figure out a computer password, for example)